 KARIM ABU SHAKRA

-21 October – 23 November 2017
+21 OCTOBER - 23 NOVEMBER 2017

 According to the artist himself, this particular series ‘manifests’ images and symbols of the animal as a means of apprehending the limits of the human, and the humane, in our time.
-As such, in some images animal and human appear in symbiotic harmony, turning to one another for affection, and almost blending together in the painted space of the canvases.
+As such, in some images, animals and humans appear in symbiotic harmony, turning to one another for affection, and almost blending together in the painted space of the canvases.
 In others, however, their relationship is stranger.
-A minutely drawn fish floats above a pensive man, asking whether the blue that washes the image is sea or sky, and rendering his stoicism faintly absurd; a fierce, cubic cockerel struts in disjointed perspective above flat women with hoof-hands and starkly weeping faces.
+A minutely drawn fish floats above a pensive man, asking whether the blue that washes the image is sea or sky, and rendering his stoicism faintly absurd; fierce, cubic cockerel struts in disjointed perspective above flat women with hoof-hands and starkly weeping faces.
 Throughout, the human is in some way outdone, undone, by the onslaught of animal figures.

 Born in Umm al-Fahm in 1982, Karim Abu Shakra was raised in a family renowned for its passion for art and creativity.
 He was especially influenced by the artwork of his late uncle, Assem Abu Shakra, who continuously supported his passion for art and his talent.
-Abu Shakra’s work is inspired by bits and pieces, and fragments of his childhood memories, which reflect his deep connection with nature and his surroundings.
+Abu Shakra’s work is inspired by bits and pieces and fragments of his childhood memories, which reflect his deep connection with nature and his surroundings.

-Karim Abu Shakra has participated in several group and solo exhibitions in Palestine and internationally.
+Karim Abu Shakra has participated in several groups and solo exhibitions in Palestine and internationally.
 Some of his solo exhibitions include The Endurance of Cactus at Gallery One, Ramallah (2015); Unity of Man Nature and Animal at Umm al-Fahm Art Gallery (2015); Childhood Memories at Jaffa Saloon of Palestine Art (2012); Black and White at the Palestinian National Theatre, Jerusalem (2009), among many others.
-In addition, he has participated in many group exhibitions such as Faces… a glimpse in time, at Palestinian Art Court al Housh in East Jerusalem (2014); Ostraka Symposiums, Sharm Al- Sheikh, Egypt (2011) and Etre Né(e) Nu(e)/DESIdeRata, Memory of the Future, Paris, France (2008).
+In addition, he has participated in many group exhibitions such as Faces… a glimpse in time, at Palestinian Art Court al Housh in East Jerusalem (2014); Ostraka Symposiums, Sharm Al- Sheikh, Egypt (2011), and Etre Né(e) Nu(e)/DESIdeRata, Memory of the Future, Paris, France (2008).